 Diabetes and other health conditions related to obesity can carry a hefty price tag, both financially and in terms of quality of life.
 But by investing time and money into your wellness now, you may be able to mitigate these healthcare costs in the future.

-The very basics of reducing the risk of becoming overweight or obese are to consume a healthy diet and strive to get more activity in your daily routine.
+The very basics of reducing the risk of becoming overweight or obese are twofold.
+First, consume a healthy diet.
+Second, strive to get more activity in your daily routine.

 The next step is to increase activity.
 It doesn’t need to be a giant shift in lifestyle when you start.
 You can simply walk outside or ride the stationary bike at the gym.
 A good goal is to get moving for 30 minutes to an hour, four to five times per week.
-The changes can be minimal at first, and from there, as you lose weight and become more confident exercising, you can venture into classes and into the weight section of the gym.
+The changes can be minimal at first.
+From there, as you lose weight and become more confident exercising, you can venture into classes and into the weight section of the gym.
 You could even set a goal you can work toward, like running a half marathon.
-Joining a gym is another upfront cost of choosing a healthy lifestyle, but consider how it pays for itself with a healthier and happier you.
+Joining a gym is another upfront cost of choosing a healthy lifestyle.
+But consider how it pays for itself with a healthier and happier you.

+Combine sound money management with your other wellness goals.
 On your next grocery shopping trip, when the higher price tag of the whole foods in your cart may seem discouraging, think instead of your future health.
 Consider how much money you will be saving on care costs in the long run by implementing healthy habits now.
 Every step toward healthy eating and increased activity can be seen as one less prescription drug or medical bill you may otherwise need down the road.
+There are plenty of other tips and even apps to help you save money and maintain a healthy budget; you don’t have to cut corners with your nutrition.

-Little choices every day will add up to improve your health.
+Little choices every day will add up to improve your health while helping you be financially successful.
 Consistency is key.
 If you continue to make small, healthy changes, you’ll find yourself meeting and even exceeding your goals.